-Bottom Line Up Front: I use Motorola hand-held transceivers because I want the best in quality, durability, reliability, and a company that specifically focuses research and development in providing excellent high-quality state-of-the-art RX and TX transmissions in their hand-held transceivers.
 Unlike mobile and base station transceivers, hand-held transceivers don’t offer much real estate given their compact size for mobile activities; therefore, the use of state-of-the-art high-quality electronics and the utilization of that small real estate is key.
-I need to be able to make contact in the same manner I do with my 100-watt Yaesu FT-857D mobile transceiver but with a hand-held device that only provides a smaller amount of watts, has a smaller speaker, and has a smaller antenna.
-Not many hand-held transceivers can do the job, except Motorola.
+I need to be able to make contact in the same manner I do with my 100-watt Yaesu FT-857D mobile transceiver but with smaller amount of watts, smaller speaker, and smaller antenna.
+Not many hand-held transceivers can do the job well, except Motorola.